 Gregory L. Fricchione, MD

-- Director, Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital
+- Director, Benson-Henry Institute for Mind Body Medicine

 - Director, Chester M. Pierce Division of Global Psychiatry

 - Associate Chief of Psychiatry, Massachusetts General Hospital

 - Gary Gottlieb, MD Partners HealthCare Chair in Global and Community Mental Health